merantix-momentum/squirrel-core/docs/usage/iterstream.rst

 .. note::

     Note that when defining a custom Composable, you have to omit the `source` argument in the constructor signature.
-    This is because the `source` of your custom Composable is automatically set the Composable that is operating on.
+    This is because the `source` of your custom Composable is automatically set to the Composable that it operates on.
     The only time the `source` argument is explicitly set is when creating a `IterableSource`, as this marks the beginning of the chain of Composables.